20+ Times Wild Foxes Visited People's Homes And They Shared The Incredible Photos Online

 Are you worried about your domesticated cat?
 BBC Wildlife says not to worry about a fox encounter hurting or killing your feline friend:

-While your fox visitors won't become dependant on you if you leave scraps and snacks for them, BBC Wildlife says, "if foxes are fed heavily and regularly they can be come over-confident and less wary of people.
-This could encourage them approach strangers for food, a situation that should not be encouraged."
+While your fox visitors won't become dependent on you if you leave scraps and snacks for them, BBC Wildlife says, "if foxes are fed heavily and regularly, they can become overconfident and less wary of people.
+This could encourage them to approach strangers for food, a situation that should not be encouraged."

-"Urban Foxes eat earthworms, insects, fruit and vegetables and a wide variety of both domestic wild birds and mammals.
-Insects include large numbers of beetles, cut worms (the larvae of noctuid moths, which they get off lawns on wet nights), and both larval and adult craneflies.
-Most of the birds they eat are feral pigeons and small garden birds, and the most frequently eaten mammals are generally field voles, abundant on allotments, railway lines and other grassy areas. "
+"Urban foxes eat earthworms, insects, fruit, and vegetables, as well as a wide variety of both domestic and wild birds and mammals.
+Insects include large numbers of beetles, cutworms (the larvae of noctuid moths, which they find on lawns on wet nights), and both larval and adult craneflies.
+Most of the birds they eat are feral pigeons and small garden birds, and the most frequently eaten mammals are generally field voles, which are abundant on allotments, railway lines, and other grassy areas."

-Female foxes can give birth to an average of 4-5 kits, as little as 1 and as many as 10!
+Female foxes can give birth to an average of 4-5 kits, with as few as 1 and as many as 10!

 A red ray of sunshine.